How to Remove a Member From an LLC in NJ

 After a meeting is called consisting of all the members, a vote should be cast to remove the member.
 You may need to reach a universal agreement, where all members agree on removing the member, or get majority approval.
 If you can't get the requisite approval, the member cannot be removed from the LLC.

 All the dividends must be paid out on the shares the member owns, as well as any money in the future that the member is entitled to according to the operating agreement.
 If your agreement doesn't define guidelines for how to pay out a former member, state law may require you to buy them out.

 If you need help with knowing how to remove a member from an LLC in NJ, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.